IMPORTANT COVID-19 UPDATE

 Significant planning goes into each study abroad program.
 Students often plan at least a year ahead to prepare their applications, map out their courses, make financial arrangements, and select housing that takes their time abroad into account.
 Similar planning is needed for Schools and Colleges, as they design the learning experiences, reserve sites, hire instructors, secure accommodations, etc. Contracts are signed and students make deposits several months in advance of departure.
 If there is significant uncertainty about conditions at the host location (including COVID-19), Schools and Colleges may elect to cancel a program in time for students to avoid financial commitments and make alternate plans for the upcoming semester.

 All U-M managed study abroad programs are subject to the U-M International Travel Policy (SPG 601.31).
 If there is a U-M Travel Restriction for your specific destination by the time financial commitments must be made, your program will not run.
-Travel warning/restriction details are available on Global Michigan and on the When can UMRT resume? chart.
+Travel warning/restriction details are available on Global Michigan.

 U-M Schools and Colleges may determine that certain providers or partner institutions do not have the capacity to meet certain COVID-19 health and safety measures for U-M students and/or the host community.
 There may also be cases where the provider or partner institution makes the decision not to run programs.